Explicit error term of the elliptic asymptotics for the first Painlev\'e transcendents: Introduction

-In this paper we present the explicit representation of the error bound, which leads to the error estimate $O(t^{-1})=O(x^{-5/4})$ in \eqref{1.3}.
-These main results are stated in Theorems \ref{thm2.1} and \ref{thm2.2}.
-Corollary \ref{cor2.3} describes the dependence on the other integration constant $\beta_0$ in this explicit error bound.
-In Section \ref{sc4} these results are derived from the $t^{-\delta}$-asymptotics of $y(x)$ in Theorem A and that of the correction function $B_{\mathrm{as}}(\phi,t)$ \cite{K-3} combined with a system of integral equations equivalent to \eqref{1.1}, which is constructed in Section 3.
-Necessary lemmas in our argument are shown in the final section.
-Our method is quite different from that in \cite{I-K}, \cite{J-K} and \cite{Novo}.
+It is natural to seek explicitly the error term of \eqref{1.3}.
+In this paper we present an explicit asymptotic representation of the error term, and this formula leads to the error bound $O(t^{-1})=O(x^{-5/4})$ in \eqref{1.3}.
+The main results are stated in Theorems \ref{thm2.1} and \ref{thm2.2}.
+Corollary \ref{cor2.3} describes the dependence on the other integration constant $\beta_0$ in this explicit error term.
+In Section \ref{sc4} these results are derived from the $t^{-\delta}$-asymptotics of $y(x)$ in Theorem A and of $B(\phi,t)$ in Theorem B combined with a system of integral equations equivalent to \eqref{1.1}, which is constructed in Section \ref{sc3}.
+Necessary lemmas in our argument are shown in Section \ref{sc5}.
+The final section is devoted to discussions on our method in deriving the explicit error with the bound $O(t^{-1})$, which is quite different from that in \cite{I-K}, \cite{J-K} and \cite{Novo}.